"It's a Power Tool for the

-If you want, you can schedule open slots or gaps on Format clocks with Version 7.
+If you want, you can schedule open slots or gaps on Format clocks with Pro.
 Maybe you want to drop in a 15 or 20 second “empty space” here and there to allow for announcer talk, etc. To do the same thing with LE, you must create “non-music” items of the desired length, then add them to the format clocks.

 More Song Card Options and Characteristics